How do I send out an email from the Texas Exes database?

 The primary focus of the Leadership Conference is to bring chapter and non-chartered chapter leaders together from across the country so they can interact and share ideas, as well as get an update on the Association.
 It’s also a great time for the Association to hear from the volunteers in the trenches.
 The Leadership Conference is designed to benefit both the chapter/non-chartered chapter leaders and the Association, so that hopefully the entire chapter/non-chartered chapter structure will be strengthened.

-The Association can order a chapter/non-chartered chapter banner at the chapter’s/non-chartered chapter's expense.
-The standard banner is 2x4 and roughly $50.
-Email the banner request to Catherine Flores and she will order the banner for you.
+The Association can order a chapter/non-chartered chapter banner at the chapter's/network's expense.
+The standard banner is 2x4 and roughly $50 plus shipping.
+Email the banner request to a Chapters and Networks Department staff member and they will order the banner for you.
 All banners will include the chapter’s/non-chartered chapter's logo.
 If you want to have a sponsor logo included, email that logo as well.

 Where can I get nametags?

-Email Catherine Flores or call 800/594-3937 to order nametags.
+Email your request to a Chapters and Networks Department staff member or call 800-594-3937 to order nametags.
 Include the address where you want them shipped.

 Where can I get membership brochures?

-Email Catherine Flores or call 800/594-3937 to get brochures.
+Email your request to a Chapters and Networks Department staff member or call 800-594-3937 to get brochures.
 Include the address where you want them shipped.

 How do we send out a mailing to our local members?
 How many mailings can we do per year?

-Send the content of the mailing to Catherine Flores.
+Send the content of the mailing to a Chapters and Networks Department staff member.
 Include if you want the mailing to go to members only or members and nonmembers.
 A proof will then be sent to you for your approval before it is sent to be printed.
 Once the approval is given, the proof will be sent to the printing house and will mail out first class.
 It takes 3-5 business days for the mailing to hit the mail from the time it is sent to the printer.
 Please allow an additional 3 business days for the designing and proofing of your invitation.

 Invitations need to hit local mailboxes at a minimum of 3 weeks prior to the event.
 If the invitation is not requested in enough time for this to happen then Texas Exes reserves the right to deny the invitation request.

-Each chapter gets 2 mailings per year- 1 to members and 1 to members and nonmembers.
+Each chapter has a mailing benefit to members and nonmembers based on their star category.
 Additional mailings can be ordered but the chapter will incur the costs associated with any additional mailings.

 Can we get any autographed sports memorabilia to auction for a fundraiser?